mrmrs/nkd/README.md

 # Rake Tasks

-Probably you don't need this for regular work, but they can be handy.
+Probably you don't need these for regular work, but they can be handy at times.
 Don't worry, these "tasks" are just easier ways of running annoyingly-complex UNIX commands.

-### rake minify
+### Work with minified CSS

 Run this to start the sass autocompiler with minified output.
 Outputs to /nkd/css/i.css.

 ```
-sass --watch _sass:css --style compressed
+rake minify
 ```

-### rake clean
+### Remove all generated files

 Run this to delete the _site directory.
-Use if you don't want to keep generated site locally unless actively developing.
+Use if you don't want to keep generated site locally unless actively developing or if you want to force jekyll to rebuild everything from scratch (sometimes can solve weird issues)

 ```
-rm -rf _site
+rake clean
 ```

 # Resources